marco-morales/QMSS-GR5069_Spring2022/README.md

 1. install [**git**](https://git-scm.com/downloads) in your local machine

-2. from the command line, got to the directory where you want to clone this repo
+2. from the command line, go to the directory where you want to clone this repo

 	```
 	$ cd <dir>